ucsb-cs148-w25/pj07-mafia/team/docs/MANUAL.md

 ## The Roles

+### Villager:
-- Villager: Their job is to vote out to try and find out who is also a human and to work together with them to vote out Mafia.
+- Their job is to vote out to try and find out who is also a human and to work together with them to vote out Mafia.
+- They are censored by the AI during the day as the messages they type and send in the chatbox are given to AI to be reworded while maintaining the meaning.
+This means their messages are sent slower than usual.
+- They can not talk during the night.
+### Mafia
-- Mafia: Their job is to manipulate the villagers during the day to not get voted out and replace everyone with AI at night by voting on who to replace.
+- Their job is to manipulate the villagers during the day to not get voted out and replace everyone with AI at night by voting on who to replace.
+- They are not censored by AI so their messages are unfiltered.
+Their job is to filter themselves while creating chaos in the chat.
+- Since their messages are not censored they also come out right after clicking send without a pause.
+- They can talk during the night to fellow Mafia and decide on a vote to kill.
+### Doctor
-- Doctor: At night they choose who to "protect" and if Mafia has the same person selected to be killed the chosen player lives for another day.
+- At night they choose who to "protect" and if Mafia has the same person selected to be killed the chosen player lives for another day.
+- They have the same restrictions as villager but at night they can vote to heal.
+### Detective
-- Detective: At night they choose who to "investigate" and if they have selected a Mafia/Ai person it returns "You have found someone who is Mafia or Ai" and if they selected an innocent villager it returns "The person you chose is innocent."
+- At night they choose who to "investigate" and if they have selected a Mafia/Ai person it returns "The person you have selected is suspicious" and if they selected an innocent villager it returns "The person you chose is innocent."
+- Their investigation only tells them if a player is an alive villager role, it does not explicitly tell them if the player is Mafia or Ai, they have to decide for themselves and help guide the villagers.
+- They have the same restrictions as villager but at night they can investigate.